With Asite, you can publish multiple revisions to any project file you can access.

 2. On the file listing area, click the 'Upload' dropdown at the top right and select 'Files' to publish files to Asite.

 Alternatively, right-click on the file for which a revision needs to be published and select 'New', then 'Revision'.
-It lets you choose file revisions from your local network and skip to step 4 below.
+You can choose file revisions from your local network and skip to step 4 below.

 4. Select the file revision to be published and drag it to the 'Drag Files Here' area or click the 'Select Files' button to browse and select the required files.